guido57/uros_demo/README.md

 ## Test

-I tested this project using my PC has Ubuntu 22.04 with ROS2 Humble, only.
+I only tested this project using my PC running Ubuntu 22.04 with ROS2 Humble.

 ### Publisher